-We've documented 1 accessibility feature for Difficulty in Pyre which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Pyre which deals with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.

 Similar Games With More Accessibility Features for Difficulty

 If you want to play Pyre, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility: